 No child will be refused admission on the grounds of additional education needs.
 The reception teacher, SENCO and head teacher will work with the parents/carers and necessary professionals to ensure that the transition to school is as smooth as possible.
 All documentation will be sent to school.
-As soon as is practicable the SENCO and Class teacher will prepare a comprehensive IEP for the pupil.
+As soon as is practicable the SENDCo and Class teacher will prepare a comprehensive IEP or Care Plan for the pupil.